Carrigaphooca Stone Circle

 Carrigaphooca Stone Circle is a stone circle and National Monument located in County Cork, Ireland.

-Location

-Carrigaphooca Stone Circle is situated 4.4 km west of Macroom, immediately east of Carrigaphooca Castle, north of the N22, and near the confluence of the River Sullane and River Foherish.
+It is situated 4.4 km west of Macroom, immediately east of Carrigaphooca Castle, north of the N22, and near the confluence of the River Sullane and River Foherish.

-History

-Stone circles of this type were erected in Ireland in the middle/late Bronze Age (c.
-1700–800 BC).

 The name means "stone of the púca" (ghost or fairy).

-Description

 There were five stones: four standing and one inclined, but now only three remain.
 The circle's diameter was approximately 5.5 m.